hacks-guide/Guide_Wii/docs/hackmii.md

 ### Requirements

-* a Wii with Priiloader (or Preloader) installed
+* a Wii with BootMii installed
-* An SD card or USB drive formatted to FAT32/MS-DOS
+* An SD card formatted to FAT32/MS-DOS
 * [HackMii Installer v1.2](https://bootmii.org/download/)